 Artists: Daniel Bozhkov / Melissa Calderón / Beth Campbell / Paco Cao / Onyedika Chuke / Abigail DeVille / Teresa Diehl / Nicolás Dumit Estévez / Deborah Fisher & Paul Ramírez Jonas / Ellen Harvey / Skowmon Hastanan / Adam Helms / Iman Issa / Lady K Fever / Michelle Lopez / Iván Navarro / Juan Betancurth & Daniel Neumann/ Shellyne Rodriguez / David Scanavino / Todd Shalom (Elastic City) / Lisa Sigal / Julianne Swartz / Xaviera Simmons / Valerie Tevere & Angel Nevarez

 To activate the empty space and directly involve the community members, NLE will host public programs and activities.
-An estimated 20 events will include: No Longer Bored Family Day (Saturday, April 25, 1–4pm); Teens Curate Teens Exhibition Opening and Teen Day (Saturday, May 16, 1–7pm); and participatory walks with Todd Shalom (Elastic City) (Friday, May 29, 1pm and Saturday, May 30, 1pm and 5pm).
+An estimated 20 events will include cultural and educational events.
+Visit the exhibition website for latest list of programs and descriptions.
 Bi-lingual support materials will be available where appropriate.

-Community Partners: ArtsConnection / Bronx200 / BronxNet TV / Bronx Academy of Arts & Dance (BAAD!) / Casita Maria Center for Arts & Education / DreamYard Project / Ed García Conde, Welcome2TheBronx / The Kelly Street Community Garden / New York Public Library Community Oral History Project / Office of the Bronx District Attorney / Percent for Green / South Bronx Overall Economic Development Corporation (SoBRO)
+Community Collaborators: ArtsConnection / Bronx200 / BronxNet TV / Bronx Academy of Arts & Dance (BAAD!) / Casita Maria Center for Arts & Education / DreamYard Project / Ed García Conde, Welcome2TheBronx / The Kelly Street Community Garden / New York Public Library Community Oral History Project / Office of the Bronx District Attorney / Percent for Green

 Official media sponsors: WNYC Radio and Ed García Conde, Welcome2TheBronx